-- 1) Hunting Wildlife Identification Challenge: Participants will walk through a multiple station field and/or woodland course in a natural setting.
-The course is designed to simulate actual wildlife-sign encounters while outdoors. - 2) The Hunting Wildlife Identification Challenge will be conducted with participants observing North American game animal tracks, mounted (game or non-game) animals, and reading and identifying wildlife signs.
+1) Hunting Wildlife Identification Challenge: Participants will walk through a multiple station field and/or woodland course in a natural setting.
+The course is designed to simulate actual wildlife-sign encounters while outdoors.

+2) The Hunting Wildlife Identification Challenge will be conducted with participants observing North American game animal tracks, mounted (game or non-game) animals, or other identifying animal parts/ signs that could be used to readily be used to identify the specimen., and reading and identifying wildlife signs.
 All specimens can be hunted or trapped somewhere in North America.
 Wildlife will constitute mounted or tanned hides, depending upon availability.
 Animal tracks may be original or molds made of prints.
 Other wildlife signs may be real or reproduced.
-A participant will be allowed 90 seconds per station.
+A participant will be allowed 60 seconds per station.
 Stations may not be revisited.